Conorfair/CAES_Training_Course_Data_Analysis_in_R/README.md

-# CAES_Training_Course_Data_Analysis_in_R
+# CAES Training Course: Data Analysis in R

+This is the repository for the training course discussing applied statistical analyses using the software R and RStudio.
+The seminar will be hosted both in-person and virtually via Zoom from September 29 - October 3 and October 6 - October 10 from 10:00 - 11:30.
+The in-person locations are the Griffin campus will be the second floor computer lab in the SLC and the XXX room at the Tifton campus.
+If you are unable to attend the seminar in-person, or would prefer to attend virtually, please register at this link - [XXX](https://zoom.us/meeting/register/7mKKhlwBTP2f4hNfACXA2Q).

-This is the repository for the training course discussing applied statistical analyses using the R software.
-We have included CSV and markdown files for the following topics:
+We have included Markdown files covering the following topics:

 1) Introduction to R
 2) Graphics and Data Visualization